kingsmanrip/ERPversionBoss/invoice_testing_progress.md

   - Implemented in app.py
   - Added auto-generation of invoice numbers when field is left empty
   - Fixed internal server error related to unique constraints
+  - Added separate base_amount and tax_amount fields with auto-calculation

 - **Delete Invoice Route**:
   - Located in app.py